EndPointCorp/end-point-blog/2010/07/21/spree-sample-product-data.html.md

 Sample product image created with the sample data above.

-In addition to setting up sample product data, I've worked through creating sample orders, shipping configuration, and tax configuration.
+In addition to setting up sample product data, I’ve worked through creating sample orders, shipping configuration, and tax configuration.
 I hope to discuss these adventures in the future.